hapiuk/isitools/readme.md

 - Access the application via the local server (e.g., `http://127.0.0.1:5000/`).
 - Log in using the default admin credentials (or create a user through the admin interface).
 - Navigate through the dashboard to access different sections like user management, contacts, and system settings.
 - Use the modals to update configurations and manage data.
+Admin-specific features are clearly marked and accessible based on permissions.

 ## Contact